Semrush helps you:

 Implement Product Review Schema to Get Rich Snippets Displayed in Google

-If you want an easy way to stand out on Google’s first page, look no further than rich snippets.
+If you want an easy way to stand out on Google’s first page, rich snippets are a great option.

 And ecommerce sites have the opportunity to get one of the most eye-catching rich snippets out there: reviews.